 What is CHS doing during the coronavirus outbreak?

 Community Help Service is committed to the health and safety of our staff, volunteers and clients.
 We have put in place guidelines which protect our community whilst reducing the impact on our services.
 This includes reducing our in-office staff and using video conferencing for our meetings and training.

-Though we’ve had to make some changes and it may take us a little longer to respond to emails and phone calls, we are still here.
+Though we’ve had to make some changes and it may take us a little longer to respond to emails and telephone calls, we are still here.

-- Our Clinical Team is still accepting new clients via Skype, Zoom or phone.
-You can call our office on 02 647 67 80 weekdays 10h00 - 13h00 to request an appointment.
+- Our Clinical Team is still accepting new clients via Skype, Zoom, telephone and, in some cases, in person.
+You may call our Offices on 02 647 67 80, weekdays 10h00 - 13h00, to request an appointment.

 - The Mental Health Foundation & Mental Health Europe have some excellent resources on practical things you can do to look after your mental health.

 - The Huffington Post is sharing tips for mental wellbeing whilst self-isolating.

 - The Bulletin interviewed CHS about the challenges facing our clients and provides some great tips for coping through crises.